OutSystems/LifetimeServicesExample/readme.md

  If you want to run these samples on your own infrastructure:

  1. Open in Visual Studio
  2. Under the Web References folder, update all web references to point to your infrastructure
-  3. Change the ''' AuthenticationExample.cs ''' to include your username and password
+ 3. Change the  `AuthenticationExample.cs` to include your username and password